-To obtain the database identity, use the Exchange shell command: Get-MailboxDatabase | fl name, identity c.
-Click the • Add button at the upper side of the table to save the exception and add it to the list.
+To obtain the database identity, use the Exchange shell command: Get-MailboxDatabase | fl name, identity

 You can enter only one item at a time.
 If you have several items of the same type, you must define as many rules as the number of items.